JerrolKrause/mfe/README.md

 `npx nx g @nx/angular:component step1 --directory apps/quoting/src/app/routes/step1 --module=app.module.ts` Generate a component with the name "step1" in the components directory in the quoting app

-`generate-models` Generate TypeScript models from graphQL definitions (\*.graphql).
-See codegen.yml for config options.:
+`npm run generate` Generate TypeScript models from all graphQL definitions (\*.graphql).

+`npm run generate:loan` Generate TypeScript models from just the loan graphql file.

 ## Build for production